DAF201/locks/readme.md

-#This is a test python lock which will lock your python for 1 hr after called
+#This is a test python lock which will lock your python for 1 hr after called.
+Takes a break...

 ```
 pip install git+https://github.com/DAF201/lock